Working with Children in Early Years & Primary Settings Certificate Level 2

 The course is aimed at students who have an interest in working with children in early years and primary settings.
 It has been designed to support development of knowledge, understanding and skills when caring for and supporting the learning and development of children aged 0–11 years 11 months.

-A minimum of 3 or 4 subjects at grade 3 ideally including English and Maths.
+A minimum of 3 subjects at grade 3 ideally including English and Maths.

 In addition students should have a good attendance record and complete a successful Disclosure and Barring Service (DBS) check prior to starting the course, for which there will be a charge.